craigham/sc2-discord-bot/README.md

 ## How to start a match
 (The bot actually listens on all channels for these commands, by convention i just do it in the match-runner channel):

+# Warning.
+Running a match will overrite your matches file.
+Make a backup if you want to keep it.

 !match 12PoolBot Acropolis

 to create a match with a random map, omit the map.